phreeza/manuscript_axon_potentials/doc/manuscript.md

 isolated anatomical features, with the triphasic response occurring briefly in-between the two features.

+In the next step we considered a population of axons with slightly altered characteristics.
+The basic structure for each axon in the population was the same as in [@fig:simpletree]D, but we randomly perturbed the precise locations of each bifurcation and termination in the tree.
+We then stimulated the axons with a simulated spike train containing a pulse of activity.
+The resultin extracellular potential showed a polarity reversal similar to that seen in the single axon potentials, with the difference that at the center of the projection zone, the average response decreases in amplitude.

-A notable point here is that the potential at the bifurcation and termination are similar in shape, but opposite in polarity.
+A notable point here is that the potential at the single-axon bifurcation and termination are similar in shape, but opposite in polarity.
+The same is observed for the population response.
 This is similar to the polarity reversal associated with a dipole observed in experimental studies (@Swadlow2002Activation; @Blot2014Ultrarapid; this study).

 *Axonal projections generate a dipole-like field potential.* To understand how